Japan and South Korea reaffirm efforts to resolve wartime labour disputes | Law-Order

 - Country:

-Japanese Prime Minister Fumio Kishida on Sunday said that he and South Korean President Yoon Suk-yeol have reaffirmed that their countries will work towards a swift resolution of the wartime labour issue
+Japanese Prime Minister Fumio Kishida on Sunday said that he and South Korean President Yoon Suk-yeol have reaffirmed that their countries will work towards a swift resolution of the wartime labour issue.
+At stake is an unresolved dispute over compensation for the Korean wartime labourers used by Japanese firms during World War Two, which had worsened bilateral relations in recent years.

+South Korea's Yoon, who took office in May, is keen to improve relations with Tokyo.
+Japan has also stressed the importance of strategic cooperation.
+"We reiterated again that we are hoping for the swift resolution of the wartime labour issue, on the understanding that the speed of the discussions between our diplomatic counterparts is accelerating," Kishida told reporters on Sunday evening.

+The South Korean presidential office also said that the two leaders agreed to continue discussions for prompt resolution of the pending issues.
+A South Korean court has ordered the seizure of assets of Japanese companies accused of not compensating some of their colonial-era labourers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)